sunoru/sunoru/README.md

 An Open Source Lover from Zhejiang. [he/any](https://pronouns.sunoru.com).

-### Open to Work in the US as a Computational Chemist or Scientific Software Developer

 ## About Me

 - 🐻 Studying as a PhD Student at Brown University.